cs4110/2021fa-web/src/syllabus.md

 If you need help with a homework problem, for example, be sure to include what you've tried already, exactly where you're stuck, and what you're currently thinking about how to proceed.
 If you just ask for help without any evidence of effort, we'll punt the question back to you for more details.

-## Assignments: CMS
+## Assignments: Gradescope

-You will download homework assignments, upload solutions, and receive grades through [CMS][].
+You will download homework assignments, upload solutions, and receive grades through [Gradescope][].
 Please log in there to see whether you're in the system.
 If you're not, please send your NetID to the course staff and we'll get you set up.

-We're using an anonymous grading system, i.e., we won't know who we're grading.
-So please do not put your name or NetID anywhere in the PDF you upload to CMS.
-(CMS knows who you are!)
+We try to grade anonymously, i.e., the course staff won't know who we're grading.
+So please do not put your name or NetID anywhere in the PDF you upload to Gradescope.
+(Gradescope knows who you are!)

 # Content